Next event in:

 Here are some key moments when the meters should be read:

-- Moving in or out, so you do not pay for those days that you have not used
+• Moving in or out, so you only pay for the period you actually used

-- When changing providers, they look for the start and end numbers
+• When changing providers, because they need start and end readings

 Finding The Meterkast

-Basically, it’s usually in a cupboard near the entrance and holds the meters for gas, electricity, water, and sometimes district heating or telecom connections.
+Basically, it is usually in a cupboard near the entrance and holds the meters for gas, electricity, water, and sometimes district heating or telecom connections.
+In apartment buildings, the meters may also be grouped together in a shared hallway or technical room, so always check that the label matches your flat number.

 The Different Dutch Utility Meters In The Meterkast